-- For example, the HFE gene codes for a protein found in the membranes of cells of the duodenum.
-This is the first section of the small intestine, the part of the gut where iron is absorbed from food.
+- For example, the HFE gene codes for a protein found in the membranes of the small intestine – the part of the gut where iron is absorbed from food.

 - A mutation in any of these genes impairs the body’s ability to control iron absorption during digestion and manage the distribution of iron to parts of the body where it is needed.

-- The result is that excessive amounts of iron are absorbed and deposited in various organs, such as the liver, heart and pancreas.
+- The result is that excessive amounts of iron are absorbed from the food and deposited in various organs, such as the liver, heart and pancreas.

-- Humans cannot increase the removal of iron from the body so excess iron can overload tissues and organs, eventually causing considerable damage to them.
+- Since humans cannot increase the removal of iron from the body, excess iron can overload tissues and organs, leading to damage, and more serious conditions like liver cancer.

 - The onset of symptoms depends on the type of haemochromatosis:

 - Type 1 and 4 are adult onset.

 - Type 2 is juvenile onset (meaning it develops in childhood).